 Cynan Jones was born in Wales in 1975.
 His first novel, The Long Dry, was published in 2006 and won a Betty Trask Award.
-Other books include Everything I Found on the Beach; Bird, Blood, Snow; and The Dig.
-His latest novel, the award-winning The Dig, was published by Granta in early 2014.
+Other books include Everything I Found on the Beach; Bird, Blood, Snow; The Dig; and Cove.
+His latest work, Stillicide, was published by Granta in 2019.
 His work has been translated into more than ten languages and republished in the United States.
-Cove, his next novel, will be published in 2016 by Granta.

 The title of your piece, ‘A Father in Zion’, is extremely close to the original Caradoc Evans short story, ‘A Father in Sion’.
 Why did you choose the title to remain so closely named to the original?